IBM-Bluemix-Docs/ComposeForMongoDB/index.md

 When you create an instance of the service, ensure that you choose both a name for your service and a credential name.
 Leave the service unbound; you can connect an application to your service later by using the credentials that are provided when the service is provisioned.
 The various credential values are listed in the *Available credentials* section.

 When you provision your {{site.data.keyword.composeForMongoDB}} instance you can choose the *Standard* or *Enterprise* plans.
 With the *Enterprise* plan, you can provision your {{site.data.keyword.composeForMongoDB}} instance into an available {{site.data.keyword.composeEnterprise}} cluster. {{site.data.keyword.composeEnterprise}} provides the security and isolation required by enterprise compliance and uses dedicated networking to ensure the performance of the deployed databases.
 See the [Compose Enterprise documentation](../ComposeEnterprise/index.html) for more details.

+## Managing Compose for MongoDB

+You can manage your service from the service dashboard.
+Here you can find information about your Bluemix Compose database and how to connect to it.
+You can also manage your backups from the dashboard and allocated more resources for your service.
+For more information, see [Service Overview](./dashboard-overview.html), [Backups](./dashboard-backups.html), and [Scaling Resources](./dashboard-scaling-resources.html).

 ## Connecting to Compose for MongoDB